 Fiona Aboud, 1976, USA/Brazil, works and lives in New York.
 She came to photography through a love for people, culture and a fascination for how we perceive ourselves and the world.

-Her work has been widely exhibited on 4 continents and published in Time Magazine, Sports Illustrated, The New York Times, New York Magazine and many other publications.
+Her work has been exhibited on 4 continents and published in Time Magazine, Sports Illustrated, The New York Times Magazine, New York Magazine and many other publications.

-More recently her work has become less representational and more abstract dealing with our inner thoughts and asking questions about how we perceive and process our identity.
-With her project “Imperception” she creates a visual allegory for our distorted self-perception by using a projected image in water and then photographing that projection.
+More recently her work has become more abstract dealing with our inner thoughts and asking questions about how we perceive and process our identity.
+With her project “Imperception” she creates a visual allegory for our distorted self-perception by using a projected image into water and then photographing that projection.